 "Oceania" is not a precise term.
 Its meaning depends upon whether one considers geologic, biogeographic, ecogeographic, or geopolitical boundaries.
 We're using the geopolitical definition of Oceania, used by the United Nations and many atlases.
-It excludes the islands of the Indo-Austrialian Archipelago: Brunei, East Timor, Indonesia, Malasia and the Phillipines.
+It excludes the islands of the Indo-Australian Archipelago: Brunei, East Timor, Indonesia, Malaysia, and the Philippines.

 Some of Oceania's islands are independent countries.
-Others remain foreign possessions or overseas territories of such nations as Australia, Chile, France, New Zealand, the UK and the US.
-This list focuses on the independent countries of Oceania, except Australia, New Zealand and Papua New Guinea.
+Others remain foreign possessions or overseas territories of such nations like Australia, Chile, France, New Zealand, the UK, and the US.
+This list focuses on the independent countries of Oceania, except Australia, New Zealand, and Papua New Guinea.

 01 of 03